decentraland/eth-connect/README.md

+# A revisioned version of web3 built in typescript

 ## Inspiration

 Most of our daily work requires interacting with web3; it is usually a pain in the rear.
 This project provides a well tested, revisioned version of web3; it was built entirely using Typescript, and modern patterns like `async/await`, getting rid of the strange code patterns introduced by the old days Javascript.